danielfdickinson/link-handling-mod-hugo-dfd/README.md

 ### Of special interest

 * TODO: [#33](https://github.com/danielfdickinson/link-handling-mod-hugo-dfd/issues/33) Have a real test regime for the various features and expected behaviours, and get to 70% coverage

+## Support and general questions

+Please use [GitHub Discussions](https://github.com/danielfdickinson/link-handling-mod-hugo-dfd/discussions) for support and general questions.